programmfabrik/easydb-documentation/content/webfrontend/administration/profiles/index.en.md

 To remove the field selection, drag the entry slightly next to the field.

+If the fields listed by default do not meet your needs, you can add your own custom fields using the plus sign at the bottom to further customize the mapping.

+> NOTE: For each field that is to be added, it must be researched in advance whether the value is PRINTABLE (i.e. is in the tag prt) or RAW (raw).
+This varies from field to field and depends on all tags or their manufacturers (e.g. there are own tags from Photoshop or camera manufacturers).

 > NOTE: If the mouse is held over a mapping field for some seconds, a mouse over appears, which contains details about the mapping field.
 For example, the field **Keywords** in the tab description contains the equivalents XMP-dc:Subject and IPTC:Keywords and would be mapped to these locations for these formats.

 ![Create new mapping](profiles_interface_en.png)